sfu-erl/cloud-robotics/README.md

 - **RTMP** media server to stream video
 - **FFmpeg** for streaming video from a connected webcam to the RTMP server

+Refer to [http://sidigital.co/sid](http://sidigital.co/sid) for an overview of the technologies as it was used as an initial basis for this project